fosterj323/lbry.com/content/faq/trending.md

 2. Click "Following" from your home screen to discover and find new channels to follow using the `Discover Channels` option.

 ![pic](https://spee.ch/2/f847156011ad616c.png)
-Scrolling down in the *Disover channels* view, will also show you the Trending, Top, and New listings for channels.
+Scrolling down in the *Discover channels* view, will also show you the Trending, Top, and New listings for channels.
 ![top-channels](https://spee.ch/6/a9e254f61d10ff25.png)